pulumi/docs/content/docs/intro/concepts/programming-model.md

 * `changes`: `true` if the provider believes there is a difference between the `olds` and `news` and wants to do an `update` or `replace` to affect this change.
 * `replaces`: An array of property names that have changed that should force a replacement.
 Returning a non-zero length array here will tell the Pulumi engine to schedule a replacement instead of an update, which might involve downtime, so this should only be used when a `diff` requested by the user cannot be implemented as an in-place update on the backing cloud provider.
-* `stables`: An array of property names that are known to not change between updates.
+* `stables`: An array of property names that are known not to change between updates.
 Pulumi will use this information to allow some {{< pulumi-apply >}} calls on {{< pulumi-output >}} to be processed during `previews` because it knows that the values of these will stay the same during an update.
-* `deleteBeforeReplace`: `true` if the proposed replacements require deleteing the existing resource before creating the new one.
+* `deleteBeforeReplace`: `true` if the proposed replacements require deleting the existing resource before creating the new one.
 By default Pulumi will try to create the new resource before deleting the old one to avoid downtime.
 If an error occurs, an exception can be thrown from the `diff` method to return this error to the user.

 ###### `update(id, olds, news)`